evan47west/Bylaws/Bylaws.md

 Committee meetings, other than regular meetings, shall be announced at regular GFM or notice posted at least 24 hours before the meeting.
 No business shall be transacted nor shall the meeting be called to order unless there is a quorum present.
 A quorum shall consist of a majority of the members of the committee.

 ### Section 4.
 The Campus Relations Committee shall be responsible for dealing with all facets of the chapter public relations efforts on and around the Georgia Tech campus.
 The committee shall meet as deemed necessary to accomplish their objectives.
-The committee shall be chaired by the Campus Relations Chair and shall be composed of the following appointed officers: (none)
+The committee shall be chaired by the Campus Relations Chair and shall be composed of members selected by the Campus Relations Chair and approved by the Executive Committee.
+Duties of the committee members include but are not limited to coordinating mixers.

 ### Section 5.
 Scholarship Committee shall be made to monitor the adherence to the scholarship program.
 The committee shall meet as deemed necessary to accomplish their objectives.
-The committee shall be chaired by the Scholarship Chair and shall be composed of at least three members selected by the Scholarship Chair and approved by the Executive Committee.
+The committee shall be chaired by the Scholarship Chair and shall be composed of members selected by the Scholarship Chair and approved by the Executive Committee.
 Duties of the committee members include but are not limited to checking class attendance of brothers and associate members on the scholarship program.

 ### Section 6.
 Any chapter officer may create a committee in which that officer is the chairman.
 Any active member may suggest the creation of a special committee to the President.
 These committees may have their own internal structure as the chairman deems necessary, report at GFM, and will be held accountable by the President regarding plans and actions.